MoSav3/Mohamed_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tHdXrODQ0GA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I was able to get both Bluetooth to connect.
+For my second milestone, I got both Bluetooth to connect.
 I had to ensure a stable connection and follow the correct wiring layouts for the Micro and Uno Bluetooth.
 What has been surprising is building this car showed me how powerful coding is.
-Before this program, I always viewed coding as something that's only associated with software, however now I know that coding makes machines move.
+Before this program, I always viewed coding as something that's only associated with software, however, now I know that coding makes machines move.
 This process was smooth and there weren't any obstacles I faced.
-I need to get the accelerometer connected which would be the final step for building the gesture-controlled robot
+My next step is to get the accelerometer to work which would be the final step for building the gesture-controlled robot

 # First Milestone